 Lab research suggests that this herbal remedy, usually Echinacea purpurea, can stimulate the immune system and have direct antiviral and anti-inflammatory effects.
 But human studies on echinacea’s effect on colds or immunity have had inconsistent results.
 Commercial preparations vary widely in the species and the parts of the plants used, making it hard to compare results.
-Two large well-designed studies in 2010 and 2011 found that echinacea was not better than a placebo at preventing colds or reducing their severity.
+Several large well-designed studies found that echinacea was not better than a placebo at preventing colds or reducing their severity.
 In short, the claims about echinacea for colds have yet to be supported by solid research.

 Like echinacea, ginseng can affect certain aspects of the immune system, though it’s not clear what practical significance this has.
 A few preliminary studies suggest that Cold-fX, a patented standardized extract of North American ginseng, may help reduce the frequency and severity of colds when taken twice daily throughout the winter, a claim allowed by Health Canada, which functions like our FDA.
-There’s no evidence that it can provide relief once you have symptoms.
+There’s no evidence that it can provide relief once you have symptoms (despite claims on the company's website).
 In the U.S., Cold-fX is available only online.
-Cold-fX may help against colds and flu when taken daily for several months, but at about $30 a month, we don’t think it’s worth it.
+At about $30 a month, it’s not worth it.

 These supplements contain “friendly” bacteria that are supposed to strengthen immunity, among other proposed benefits.
 But studies on whether they can curb colds and other respiratory infections have been inconsistent.
 One problem is that supplements use countless different strains and doses.
-In 2011 the Cochrane Collaboration, which evaluates medical research, concluded that probiotics may help prevent acute respiratory infections, though there were limitations in the studies and no data for older people.
+The Cochrane Collaboration, which evaluates medical research, has concluded that probiotics may help prevent acute respiratory infections, though there were limitations in the studies and no data for older people.
 We don’t recommend probiotic supplements for cold prevention.

 This mineral is also essential for immunity.
 In lab studies, large amounts of zinc can block cold viruses from adhering to the nasal lining and/or replicating themselves.
-In 2012, a Cochrane Collaboration review concluded that, compared to a placebo, zinc lozenges can shorten colds by a day and reduce their severity, particularly if started the first day of symptoms.
-Another 2012 research review came to similar conclusions.
+A Cochrane Collaboration review concluded that, compared to a placebo, zinc lozenges can shorten colds by a day and reduce their severity, particularly if started the first day of symptoms.
+Another research review came to similar conclusions.
 But there is no good research showing zinc prevents colds.
 Due to possible side effects (nausea, diarrhea, cramps), the Cochrane report said zinc lozenges, taken the first day of symptoms, are "advised with caution."
-We agree.

 There’s no convincing evidence that any supplement can prevent or treat colds.
 “Cold remedies,” including many over-the-counter drugs, may well make you feel better, since they have a strong placebo effect.
 That is, if you expect or hope that a remedy is going to help, there’s a fair chance it will, whether it contains vitamins, herbs or just plain old sugar.
 And, of course, remedies may seem to work because colds go away on their own.
 Though we don’t recommend them, it probably can’t hurt to take such products when you feel a cold coming on, but taking them throughout cold season, as is sometimes recommended, increases the risk of adverse effects.